 From the driver’s point of view, I found the car responded well to the demands I put on it, if I’m going to test a car, I test it – there’s no driving Miss Daisy here!
 It moved (very quickly) when I needed it too and the brakes were keen which came in handy when I was cut up by a Mini.
 I like how you sit up high and have a good vision of the road, the driver’s cabin is well-spaced so you don’t feel crammed in.
 It feels stable and steers beautifully.
 Cosmetically, improvements have been made with a 3 spoke sporty steering wheel, chrome highlighted centre console with new climate controls, stereo functions and snazzy new instrument dials with white backlighting.

 The new model is actually more of a “facelift” than a new model to fit it with the design features of the new VW Polo, Golf, Touareg and Sharan, but it does look better with redesigned front wings, grille, bonnet, front bumper, new wing mirrors, rear lights with LED bulbs and new style tailgate and bumper.
 Finally, new alloy wheels and chrome edged rubbing strips running along the side of the vehicle add to the style.

-The Touran is often slated for being “boring” and “boxy”, ok so its not the sexiest thing on four wheels but its a totally practical family car which more than stands up to the job, it will basically take anything you throw at it and, in my opinion, is worthy of a better score than Top Gear’s 8/20.
+The Touran is often slated for being “boring” and “boxy”, ok so it’s not the sexiest thing on four wheels but its a totally practical family car that more than stands up to the job, it will basically take anything you throw at it and, in my opinion, is worthy of a better score than Top Gear’s 8/20.